 Don’t let your Call to Action be ignored

-Call to actions are used everywhere.
+Calls to action are used everywhere.
 A call to action pushes a web user to complete a certain action.
 These can be “Add to cart” buttons, “Submit” for forms, and a wealth of other examples.

-Rid yourself of the overused call to action statements like “Submit” and start thinking about what your brand represents.
+Rid yourself of the overused call-to-action statements like “Submit” and start thinking about what your brand represents.
 You’re friendly, you’re empowering – why not use “Let’s go!” or “Let’s do it!”.
-The latter of these is used by company Less Accounting when signing up to their free trial.
+The latter of these is used by the company Less Accounting when signing up for their free trial.
 Wording and expression are everything.

 How to figure out where your users are going

 As we’ve mentioned above, a lot of this is trial and error.
 If you keep a close eye on your conversion rates compared to the number of visitors that your website is achieving, you’ll easily notice a discrepancy.

 However, there are some tools and techniques that you can implement to cut down the time these tests will take.